 The risk assessment process considers how the genetic modification and proposed activities conducted with the GMO might lead to harm to people or the environment.
 Risks are characterised in relation to both the seriousness and likelihood of harm, taking into account information in the application (including proposed controls), relevant previous approvals and current scientific/technical knowledge.
-Both the short-and long-term risks are considered.
+Both the shortand long-term risks are considered.

-Credible pathways to potential harm that were considered include the potential exposure of people and animals to the GMO, the potential for the GMO to recombine with other similar viruses and the potential for the GMO to integrate into the host genome.
+Credible pathways to potential harm that were considered include the potential exposure of people or animals to the GMO, the potential for the GMO to recombine with other similar viruses and the potential effects of a release of the GMO into the environment.

-Important factors in reaching the conclusions of the risk assessment included that the GMO selectively replicates in cancer cells, unintended exposure to the GMO would be minimised by the proposed limits and controls outlined in the draft risk management plan and that the likelihood of complementation and recombination of the GMO with other adenoviruses is very low.
+The risk assessment concludes that the trial poses negligible risks to human health and safety and to the environment.
+No specific risk treatment measures are required to manage these negligible risks.
+Important factors in reaching the conclusions of the risk assessment included that the GMO preferentially replicates in cancer cells, and unintended exposure to the GMO would be minimised by the proposed limits and controls outlined in the risk management plan.